ItsPixL/studymate-tracker/README.md

 ### 3. Frontend not updating after changes

-- Rebuilt the frontend using `npm run build` (inside the frontend/studymate-frontend/ folder)
+- Rebuild the frontend using `npm run build` (inside the frontend/studymate-frontend/ folder)

 ---